 Effects of Intensity of Incident Radiation on Photoelectric Effect

-The potential difference between the metal plate and collector and frequency of incident light is kept constant and the intensity of light is varied:
+The potential difference between the metal plate, collector and frequency of incident light is kept constant and the intensity of light is varied:

 The electrode C i.e. collecting electrode is made positive with respect to D (metal plate).
 For a fixed value of frequency and the potential between the metal plate and collector, the photoelectric current is noted in accordance with the intensity of incident radiation.